OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 ## <a name="decide-jaxrs"></a>Decide if you want to adopt JAX-RS 1.0 or 2.0?
 Starting with version 4.0.0, Lyo supports JAX-RS 2.0, and no longer depends on any particlar implementation of JAX-RS.
 This gives the developer the chance to adopt any preferred implementation such as [Jersey](https://jersey.github.io/), [RESTEasy](https://resteasy.github.io/), etc.
-On the other hand, the current Lyo release 2.4.0 (and earlier) supports JAX-RS 1.0, and assumes the [Apache Wink implementation](https://svn.apache.org/repos/infra/websites/production/wink/content/index.html).

-we recommend you adopt the latest versions of Lyo.
+On the other hand, the current Lyo release 2.4.0 (and earlier) supports JAX-RS 1.0, and assumes the Apache Wink implementation (**retired to Apache Attic** since 2015).
+We recommend you adopt the latest versions of Lyo.

 The instructions below will vary depending on the Lyo version to be adopted.
 We will refer to the version as *${version.lyo}*, which can then take one of the two values: